 To pretend otherwise is nonsense and, I think, harmful.

-And, coming full circle, this applies equally to the Second Amendment as it does the New Testament.
+And, coming full circle, this applies equally to the Second Amendment as it does the biblical texts.